Learn more about our Book with Confidence and Travel Updates.

 Fly to Dubai and stand atop the tallest building in the world

-After breakfast, we’ll fly to the city of Dubai, the capital of the Emirate of Dubai and the region’s largest and most populous global economic hub.
-After settling into your 5-star hotel, get a glimpse of the region’s cultural riches at Saga World, a mall specializing in artwork, jewelry, carpets, and exquisite home décor.
+After breakfast, we’ll fly to the city of Dubai, the capital of the Emirate of Dubai and the region’s largest and most populous global economic hub, where you'll check in and settle into your 5-star hotel.

 This evening, venture downtown for a particularly singular experience: a visit to “At The Top”, the observation deck of the world’s tallest building: Burj Khalifa.
 The world below looks different from this heady height (you’ll be on the 125th floor of this massive building!), and you can tell your friends back home that you were at the top of this record‐breaking structure.
 Dinner tonight will be at a local restaurant.